 Cathy Bain has been teaching since 1987 and working at City Garden since 2011.
 She has a Bachelor’s Degree in Elementary Education and a Master’s Degree in Special Education from the University of Kansas.
 She obtained her reading specialist certification from Webster University.
 As an avid reader, it is not surprising that she specializes in teaching all areas of language including: decoding, reading comprehension, writing, spelling, handwriting, vocabulary, and study skills.
 She performs two roles at City Garden.
 Cathy teaches Title I Reading services to the lower elementary students and is the Director of Special Education.
 In her spare time she can be found needlepointing on the sidelines as she cheers on her sons in all of their sporting endeavors.
 Her oldest son, Jonathon, is an attorney in Chicago and still finds time to play touch football, basketball, and softball.
 Her middle son, Trevor, attends college at Lake Forest College in Chicago and plays football.
 Jake, her youngest son, attends John Burroughs School and plays football, basketball, and runs track.
 She is a natural cheerleader and advocate for all of our students at City Garden.
 Let’s go team!

 With a background in community organizing and social activism, Christie entered the education reform movement as a parent and community member concerned about education equity and integration in schools.
 She worked with City Garden’s founder, Trish Curtis, and other parents to develop City Garden’s elementary school.
-Christie is still a proud City Garden parent (Nicholas, 8th grade, and Jude, class of 2015) and lives in the Shaw neighborhood.
+Christie is still a proud parent of two City Garden (Nicholas, class of 2019, and Jude, class of 2015) and lives in the Shaw neighborhood.